aerann/Songodoro/README.md

 ## What it does
 Songodoro combines the Pomodoro technique with the Spotify API to give you a **refreshing focus playlist every single study session.** We're customizing the auto-generated playlist to your taste - analyzing your go-to songs to give you new favorites.

-The platform promotes productivity alongside novelty, intersecting music, and study so that Pomodoro never gets old.
+The platform **promotes productivity alongside novelty**, intersecting music, and study so that Pomodoro never gets old.

 ## How we built it

-We used a combination of HTML, CSS, and JS alongside the React framework to design the front-end and back-end.
-We also used Figma to create a low-fidelity mock-up -- UI/UX doesn't get left behind!
+We used a combination of *HTML, CSS, and JS* alongside the React framework to design the front-end and back-end.
+We also used *Figma* to create a low-fidelity mock-up -- UI/UX doesn't get left behind!

 ## Challenges we ran into